 The amount of iron absorbed decreases with increasing doses.
 For this reason, it is recommended that most people take their prescribed daily iron supplement in two or three equally spaced doses.
 For adults who are not pregnant we recommend using from 20mg daily twice daily to 20mg three times a day.
 Each person is different so you need to dose according to individual needs.

 The absorption of iron differs depending on the form used.
 Ferrous sulphate, often prescribed by doctors, is poorly absorbed and thus causes side effects such as constipation.
 Vitamin C is reported to improve absorption but only marginally.
 We recommend iron gluconate or fumerate as these are the most highly absorbed forms available and thus rarely causes constipation.

-Our laboratory produces 20mg elemental iron capsules in the form of iron picolinate.
+Our laboratory produces 20mg elemental iron capsules in the form of iron gluconate.
 For those who suffer from malabsorption and related conditions where gut absorption is low we also produce a sublingual lozenge to overcome this problem.